How to sleep comfortably outdoors, according to experts | CNN Underscored

 Sleeping bags and quilts

-“I have slept warm in -20 degrees Fahrenheit in my Western Mountaineering 0 degree Fahrenheit bag, with warm water bottles inside,” says Ford.
-“I usually use [this bag] and an Enlightened Equipment 0-degree Farenheight quilt together.
+“I have slept warm in -20 degrees Fahrenheit in my Western Mountaineering 0-degree Fahrenheit bag, with warm water bottles inside,” says Ford.
+“I usually use [this bag] and an Enlightened Equipment 0-degree Farenheit quilt together.
 That setup is good to -50 degrees Fahrenheit.
 I use this setup for versatility and I have never been upset by having too warm of a sleeping bag on a winter trip.”

 “I prefer to sleep in camping quilts over sleeping bags,” says Dragonsky.
 “The Revelation Custom is amazing because it’s so versatile.
 You can cinch the foot box closed or leave it open and use it as a comforter.
 You can even wear it around camp or while sitting at the campfire.
 I also love that you can customize the quilt by choosing the color, temperature rating and even if you want a draft collar or not.”